davidschlachter/policymanual/index.md

 - That access to the U.S. for SRM-removed MBM needs to be restored as it presents even lower risks that imports of Cattle.
 - That the Berry Amendment and the National School Lunch Act’s “Buy American” provisions should be eliminated, allowing Canada to supply U.S. government contracts.

-### TPP-11 / Japan FTA
+### CPTPP / Japan FTA

 Dec.
 2017 Quarterly

 *Formally known as: Comprehensive and progressive Trans-Pacific Partnership CPTTP.
 Japan, Canada, Malaysia, Vietnam, Singapore, Brunei, Australia, New Zealand, Mexico, Chile and Peru.
 Agreement on core elements reached in Dec.
 2017 in Vietnam on margins of APEC Leaders meeting.
 Market access provisions remained intact.
 No clear next steps outlined.*

+- Agreement signed on March 2018.
-- That Canada needs to lead the earliest-possible completion, ratification and implementation of the agreement.
+- That Canada needs to lead the earliest-possible implementation of the agreement.
 - Our $1.2 billion of sales to Japan represent 20% of all meat export values ($6 billion).
 2.
 - That our $1.2 billion of sales to Japan (representing 20% of all meat export values (i.e., $6 billion) is jeopardized by Japan’s FTAs with other trading partners (Australia, Mexico, Chile and soon the EU).
 - That not preserving the market access provisions further jeopardizes $500 million of additional annual meat exports to Japan ($300 million pork - $200 million beef).